zwbetz-gh/zwbetz/content/blog/someone-can-explain-the-theory-of-bike-riding-badly-yet-still-ride-a-bike-well/index.md

 ---
-title: "Someone can explain the theory of bike riding badly, yet still ride a bike well"
+title: "Someone Can Explain the Theory of Bike Riding Badly, Yet Still Ride a Bike Well"
 date: 2019-10-21T20:45:45-05:00
 toc: false
 ---